 If you get to make this recipe, share your pictures in the comment section below, and tag us in social media especially @Spoonabilities on Instagram and use the hashtag #Spoonabilities.

 Check out some of our other pork recipes.
 Some are perfect to eat during the Super Bowl.

 - Pork Carnitas with Roasted Pineapple Habanero Sauce

 - Jalapeño Raspberry Glaze for Pork Chops

-- Pork Roast with Caramel Sauce
+- Pan-seared Pork Chops with Apricot Dijon Mustard Sauce

 WOW, I didn’t realize how much I love pork that I made all these!
 Ok, yea, I know I love pork.

 Available via these Amazon links:

 Disclaimer: Links that open in another site, i.e. Amazon, may be affiliate links where at no additional cost to you, we may receive a small commission should you decide to purchase the item.
 Read our Disclosure Policy.